 Fulminant Kidney Failure and Third ER Visit

 By this time, I was in stage 5 kidney failure with a GFR of 9, which in most cases indicated kidney dialysis.
 I was never more scared for my life.

-On this third hospital visit, the nephrologist encouraging me to go back to the ER, was concerned I may have a renal thrombosis (blood clot) and ordered a cat scan without dye first; then with a “renal dye dose,” to fully rule out need for a heparin drip and ICU care.
+On this third hospital visit, the nephrologist encouraging me to go back to the ER was concerned I may have a renal thrombosis (blood clot), and ordered a cat scan without dye first; then with a “renal dye dose,” to fully rule out the need for a heparin drip and ICU care.
 The dye used in these scans is also nephrotoxic.